nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 {% include custom/section.warnbanner.html %}

 ## Medications and Medical Devices Section Content ##
 The Medications and medical devices section carries information about the patient's medication.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.
 For more information on constructing medication lists see [constructing clinical coded structures](build_medication_lists.html).

 <table style="width:100%;max-width: 100%;">
 	<thead>